sersanchezherrero/Generative_AI_PKpop_Model/README.md

 Finally, I want to filter the data up to day 28 and calculate the area under the curve (AUC) using the trapezoidal rule, which is a measure of the total body exposure to the drug up to that time.

 ## 5. Step 5: Visual Predicted Check based on the Two-Compartment Model in R Studio Using Generative Model
-After sharing the text in step 1 and obtaining the answer from genrative model, we have to share the code below
+After sharing the text in step 1 and obtaining the answer from generative model, we have to share the code below

 ### Text: